What I Wish I Had Before I Became a Mom

 Let Go of the Guilt

 What would’ve previously been a serious confidence-crushing episode for me that would rapidly spiral in to self-doubt and guilt, turned in to some serious mama power.
-I realised in that lesson that I finally had my mama confidence, or my #momfidence if you will.
+I realized in that lesson that I finally had my mama confidence, or my #momfidence if you will.
 My mama gut filled with its innate power and I allowed myself to take over, showing the teacher how we do lessons at home.
 Then, rather than worry about what she was thinking of me or my son, I put my energy in to making sure he felt accepted and in a safe space.

 What followed?
 My son relaxed.
 He let me dip his head in the water like we do at home, he reached for the toy beneath the surface as I encouraged him on, assuring him mama has him and he won’t get hurt.
 I taught my oldest son how to swim unassisted, why did I doubt that I could do it again?
 Or that I MUST put my boys in swim lessons at this age?
 What made me doubt that I could do it was a lack of inner confidence as a mom.